Mt. Scott Hall, Room 106

 NAS 202.
 Teaching and Learning Native American Languages.
 4 Credits.

 Examines Indigenous languages of North America.
 Examines similarities and differences of various Native American languages.
-Requires participants to select one Native American language and to develop awareness of and competency with that language.
-Prerequisite: NAS 201 or instructor permission.
+Requires participants to select one Indigenous, Native American, First Nations, or Alaska Native language and to develop awareness of and competency with that language.
+Prerequisite: NAS 201 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.